 You notice more.
 You adjust faster.
 You stop wasting energy resisting what’s already true.

-Plans and preparation are ofcourse helpful and needed until they get in the way.
-The most important skill—the one I’ve had to build trek after trek—is being flexible and going with the flow.
+Yes, plans and preparation are ofcourse helpful and needed until they start getting in the way.
+From my experiance, the most important skill—the one I’m constantly tying to learn, be it in trek or life trek— is being flexible and going with the flow.

 I’ve coined this term – ‘blocking upcoming trauma’ wherein instead of ruminating and being anxious over what the next day, next leg of the trail would look and feel like, I’ve learned to surrender and not think about it.